-The ACD has delegated the investment management of the Company to Schroder &Co Limited (the Investment Manager), a company incorporated in England and Wales, whose registered office and principal place of business is at 1 London Wall Place, Barbican, London EC2Y 5AU.
-Schroder &Co Limited is authorised and regulated by the FCA.
+Schroder Investment Management Limited is a company incorporated in England and Wales, whose registered office and principal place of business is at 1 London Wall Place, London, EC2Y 5AU.
+Schroder Investment Management Limited is authorised and regulated by the FCA.